 Armed Combat: Consider another example.
 Suppose Mike was a Christian and in 1939 he was conscripted into the army.
 How should he read Jesus’ words “I say to you, love your enemies …” (Matthew 5:44)?
 Is this a command to be a pacifist?
 To confuse matters he reads in the Old Testament: ” … what does the Lord require of you but to do justice …” (Micah 6:8), and “to loosen the bonds of wickedness, to undo the bands of the yoke, and to let the oppressed go free …” (Isaiah 58:6).
 Surely this is a call to combat the oppressor and so preserve justice?
 Again, this is an example of greater and lesser absolute truths (graded absolutism).
 The Old Testament is speaking truth, but Jesus is speaking a higher, more perfect truth.
 God’s ideal is to love the oppressor, but in a less than perfect world Mike may well accept the injunction to ‘let the oppressed go free’.

 Free Speech: Today many nations are introducing or trying to introduce laws on ‘Religious Hatred’.
-The essence of such a law is that a member of one faith must not say or write anything that could be construed as insulting to another.
+The essence of such a law is that a member of one faith must not say or write anything that could be construed as insulting to another (this is especially relevant in countries under Islamic law).
 This puts a limit on free speech.
 Under such a law it might be difficult for a Christian to say, for example, “Jesus is the only way to God” (as in John 14:6).
 It could be argued that the Christian should then obey the law and “be in subjection to the authorities” (Romans 13:1).
 He or she should not say or write anything which could be construed as insulting.
 Free speech is quenched!